Yandex Cloud

 • updateMask: Comma-separated list of settings you want to update.

 • configSpec.resources.resourcePresetId: New host class.
-To retrieve a list of supported values, use the ResourcePreset.List method.
+To get the list of supported values, call the ResourcePreset.List method.

 You can request the cluster ID with the list of clusters in the folder.